Seek Returns logo

 TEF has a negative Net Profit Margin of -4.67%, indicating the company is operating at a net loss as its expenses exceeded its revenues.

-AMX vs. TEF: A comparison of their Net Profit Margin against the Telecommunications Services industry benchmark.
+AMX vs. TEF: A comparison of their Net Profit Margin (TTM) against their respective Wireless Telecommunication Services and Diversified Telecommunication Services industry benchmarks.

 AMX